 - Truffle Salt - The recipe's secret ingredient!
 Truffle Salt adds a unique, deep flavor to the dip that you won't get with regular salt.
-Although a little pricey, one jar goes a looong way.
-Plus, the dip really isn't the same without it.
-You can also use it to garnish french fries, popcorn, salads, avocado toast, mac and cheese, and much more.
-Give it a try ... it's sooo delicious!
+Although a little pricey, one jar goes a looong way, and the dip really isn't the same without it.
+It's also versatile, use it to garnish french fries, popcorn, salads, avocado toast, mac and cheese, and much more ... even a pinch adds tons of flavor.

 How to Make Baked Ricotta